 The highest priority is given to projects that address a public health risk and projects that are included in a Basin Management Action Plan.
-The grant percentage is determined by the sponsor’s affordability index and is 70, 80 or 90 percent of the loan amount up to 25 percent of the funds available during the fiscal year.
+The grant percentage is determined by the sponsor’s affordability index and is 70, 80 or 90% of the loan amount up to 25% of the funds available during the fiscal year.
 All projects must receive a Clean Water State Revolving Fund loan to receive these grant funds.
 Therefore, a SCWCG is applied for the same way as a CWSRF loan, the first step of which is to submit a Request for Inclusion Form.

 For general information on the SCWCG Program, including recent changes to Chapter 62-505, F.A.C (October 2016), see the SCWCG Fact Sheet.

 On June 10, 2014, the Water Resources Reform and Development Act of 2014 (WRRDA) was signed into law.
 Among its provisions are amendments to Titles I, II, V and VI of the Federal Water Pollution Control Act (FWPCA).
 These amendments require the department to include Davis-Bacon wage rates and American Iron and Steel provision in all loan agreements.
 To offset the additional costs that result from these new requirements, the base financing rate will be reduced by 1.0% in all construction agreements.
 Additionally, these amendments will require the development and implementation of a fiscal sustainability plan for all construction loans.
 This plan must be accepted and implemented prior to the final construction loan disbursement.

 For additional information on the signage requirement for Federal SRF-funded projects, see list of alternatives for meeting EPA's signage requirements.

-Please note the Department can help with meeting this requirement.
+Please note DEP can help with meeting this requirement.
 We publish announcements of the funded projects online at the end of each month on the Recent Awards webpage.
-We would also be happy to help with a press release, groundbreaking event, or newspaper article - just contact the Division's Outreach Coordinator for assistance.
+We would also be happy to help with a press release, groundbreaking event, or newspaper article - just contact the division's outreach coordinator for assistance.